Covid 19 coronavirus: Gloves off as Scott Morrison slams Victorian Premier Daniel Andrews on road map

 During the press conference, Health Department chief Brendan Murphy said some of the triggers for removing restrictions in Victoria were very "conservative".

-"There's no rule book for this virus but I think some of us feel that, if there were more confidence in the public health response capability, you could take some slightly more generous triggers," Professor Murphy said.
+"There's no rule book for this virus but I think some of us feel that, if there were more confidence in the public health response capability, you could take some slightly more generous triggers."

 Health Minister Greg Hunt joined the criticism of his home state of Victoria, reading from a pre-prepared list of experts who had criticised Victoria's contact tracing.

-"Professor Tony Blakely, from the University of Melbourne, an author of the modelling, subsequently said, "If we do our contact tracing better than we did three months ago, the contact tracers may be able to hold the case count without it going up again as badly as our model suggests,'' Mr Hunt said.
+"Professor Tony Blakely, from the University of Melbourne, an author of the modelling, subsequently said, 'If we do our contact tracing better than we did three months ago, the contact tracers may be able to hold the case count without it going up again as badly as our model suggests'.

-"Professor Peter Colignon from the Australian National University in Canberra: "A lot hinges on contact tracing.
+"Professor Peter Colignon from the Australian National University in Canberra: 'A lot hinges on contact tracing.
 So far, Victoria has not been able to do that as well as other states.
-I think actually a more nuanced approach like New South Wales is doing where very good contact tracing is likely to be sustainable over the long-term."
+I think actually a more nuanced approach like New South Wales is doing where very good contact tracing is likely to be sustainable over the long-term'."

 The Prime Minister did not rule out more assistance for Victoria but stressed the ball was in the Victorian Premier's court given that it was his decisions that had kept the economy in the deep freeze.

 "We are extending the JobKeeper payment.
 We are extending that out till the end of March.
-We are extending the JobSeeker payment out to the end of December,'' Mr Morrison said.
+We are extending the JobSeeker payment out to the end of December," Morrison said.

 "There are a million Victorians who've been supported by those payments up until now, and they will continue to be."